Crynoore/CRS-DND/content/Names/Green and scales/Aronim-e.md

-the wise archmage [[Cyrus]] stole a dragon egg to revive this dead brother
+the wise archmage [[content/Names/The first hero's/Cyrus]] stole a dragon egg to revive this dead brother

 but after the egg hatched(year 1618) Aronim-e was born ,